To enjoy the full Mail & Guardian online experience: please upgrade your browser

-Maraga had in September annulled an August 8 election due to “irregularities and illegalities”, in a historic decision hailed across the globe as an opportunity to deepen Kenyan democracy.
+Chief Justice David Maraga had in September annulled an August 8 election due to "irregularities and illegalities".
+(Reuters)

 Accusing the IEBC elections commission of failing to make fundamental reforms to improve the vote, Odinga withdrew from the October ballot which he urged his followers to boycott.